 While pursuing your degree, you may qualify for competitive, academic-based scholarships.
+Information about scholarships is available at our website.
 We also sponsor student chapters of Alpha Phi Sigma (the national criminal justice honor society) and Lambda Alpha Epsilon (the criminal justice pre-professional society).
-Information about the scholarships and student organizations is at pacs.unt.edu/criminal-justice.

 Our Criminal Justice Internship Program allows you to complete an internship for academic credit and gain practical experience.
 This program is in addition to the internship services provided by the university.

-You will complete 33 credit hours of core criminal justice courses, 6 credit hours of psychology and sociology courses, and 15 credit hours of criminal justice electives.
-Electives focus on alcohol and drug abuse, community corrections, corporate security, juvenile justice, offender behavior, and organized crime.
+You’ll complete 33 credit hours of core criminal justice courses, 6 credit hours of psychology and sociology courses, and 15 credit hours of criminal justice electives.
+Electives focus on alcohol and drug abuse, community corrections, corporate security, juvenile justice, offender behavior and organized crime.